 A. Regular Air Force Active Duty (RegAF AD) Commissioned Officers (excluding 16F - Foreign Area Officers).

 B. RegAF AD Enlisted Airmen (excluding IN3, IA8XI career fields) with at least 48 months of time in service as of 18 August 2020, rank of SrA through SMSgt, completion of all 5-Skill Level and Career Field and Education Training Plan (CFETP) requirements.

 A. Applicants must possess Defense Language Proficiency Test (DLPT) and/or Oral Proficiency Interview (OPI) scores in at least two modalities.
-If Listening and Reading tests are available for a given language, Airmen must provide scores for both.
-If Listening and/or Reading tests are not available for a given language, Airmen must provide OPI scores.
+If Listening and Reading tests are available for a given language, service member must provide scores for both.
+If Listening and/or Reading tests are not available for a given language, service member must provide OPI scores.
 Submission of OPI scores is highly encouraged for all languages.
 Due to the temporary closure of testing facilities during the COVID-19 outbreak, Airmen may submit scores that have passed their currency.
 For purposes of the FY20 LEAP Board, scores of 3/3 or higher must have been certified on or after 1 March 2017.
 For scores of 2+/2+ or lower, they must have been certified on or after 1 March 2018.
 Applicants must have no less than a 0+ to apply.
 See AFI 36-4005, Total Force Language, Regional Expertise, and Culture Program, for additional information regarding DLPT and OPI currency requirements.

 B. Applicants' records must reflect superior performance with no referral reports, Unfavorable Information Files (UIF), control rosters, or other derogatory information.